 Most items are released to the funeral home with the deceased.
 Other items to be released can be retrieved from the Coroner's Office Monday through Friday from 8:30 AM to 4:30 PM.
 Please make contact with the Coroner's Office at 610-344-6165 for more information.

 The Chester County Coroner's Office cannot endorse a particular funeral home and is prohibited from recommending a funeral director.
-A listing of funeral homes within Chester County is available from the Coroner's Office and can also be found on this website.
+A listing of funeral homes within Chester County is available from the Coroner's Office upon request by next of kin.